 Watchdog to release details on 'police involved' shooting in downtown Ottawa

 The agency is automatically called in to investigate reports involving police where there has been death, serious injury or allegations of sexual assault.
-CHARLOTTETOWN, P.E.I. - The president of a consumer advocacy group says a federal hearing into the alleged pressure tactics of Canada's big banks will not pass muster.
+St. John's, N.L. - Today's the day that ExxonMobil Canada will begin towing the massive Hebron platform from Bull arm to its ocean destination about 350 kilometres southeast of St. John's.

 Add your comments below